Lumavate-Team/documentation/docs/2-development.rst

    .. figure:: ../images/versioncardhover.PNG
       :align: center
-      :width: 400px
+      :width: 800px
       :alt: Image of a version card with icons that appear on hover displayed.
 This is found on the Container Info page.

-      The version info card displays the version number, label, created at date, number of experiences using the version, and status.
+      The Version Info Card displays the version number, label, created at date, number of experiences using the version, and status.

 #.
 To start the version, click the green arrow on the rightmost edge of the version info card.